akka/akka/akka-docs/src/main/paradox/stream/operators/Sink/actorRef.md

 ## Description

 Send the elements from the stream to an `ActorRef`.
 No backpressure so care must be taken to not overflow the inbox.

+See also:

+* @ref[`Sink.actorRefWithBackpressue`](../Sink/actorRefWithBackpressure.md) Send elements to an actor with backpressure support
+* @ref[`ActorSink.actorRef`](../ActorSink/actorRef.md) The corresponding operator for the new actors API
+* @ref[`ActorSink.actorRefWithBackpressure`](../ActorSink/actorRefWithBackpressure.md) Send elements to an actor of the new actors API supporting backpressure

 ## Reactive Streams semantics